Speech-Interaction-Technology-Aalto-U/itsp/Self_supervised_learning.md

 # Self-supervised learning

-Self-supervised learning (SSL) refers to a family of machine learning algorithms that are used  to learn useful signal representations from data without any supporting information, such as task-specific data labels.
+Self-supervised learning (SSL) refers to a family of artificial neural network models that are used  to learn useful signal representations from data without any supporting information, such as task-specific data labels.
 Instead of extracting manually specified signal features, such as MFCCs (see REF), SSL algorithms *learn the features* by taking statistical properties of the input data into acocunt.
-The word *useful* refers to signal representations that can act as powerful features in a particular downstream task or a variety of tasks, for which labeled training data exists.
-A pre-trained SSL model itself can also be used as a starting point for model training for a downstream task.
-This is usually done by augmenting a trained SSL model with a small number of additional classification layers, and then fine-tuning the new layers or the entire model to the task using the labeled data.
+The concept of *useful features* refers to signal representations that can act as powerful features in a particular downstream task or a variety of tasks, for which labeled training data exists.
+Besides acting as a feature extractor, a pre-trained SSL model (neural network) can also be used as a model that is then trained for a downstream task.
+This is usually done by augmenting a trained SSL model with a small number of additional classification layers, and then training the new layers or the entire model to the target task using labeled data related to the task.
+This process is called model fine-tuning.

 In general, SSL algorithms belong to the family of unsupervised learning algorithms and they are practically implemented as deep neural networks.
 The reason they are referred to as *self-supervised* comes from the optimization criterion used to train the models.
 Classical unsupervised learning operates by performing unsupervised data clustering using a heuristic algorithm (as in k-means) or by modeling the data distribution directly with a generative model (as in Gaussian mixture models, hidden-Markov models, or autoencoders).
-SSL algorithms, on the other hand, can be viewed as regression models (or classifiers) that try to perform regression from the input data to representations derived from the same input data.
+SSL algorithms, on the other hand, can be viewed as regression models (or classifiers) that try to perform regression mapping from the input data to model's own internal representations derived from the same input data.

-For instance, in case of speech data, one such a regression task is to predict the spectral envelope of future speech observations, given access to a series of past observations up to present time.
+In case of speech data, one example of a self-supervised regression task is to predict the input speech signal over time.
 When a deep neural network is tasked with this prediction problem and optimized to solve it, the network has to learn higher-level properties of the data in order to solve the problem adequately.
 Note that the task has to be difficult enough, so that it cannot be solved by trivial means (e.g., linear interpolation from the observed values).
 Fig. 1 illustrates a self-supervised speech prediction task, as it is implemented in Autoregressive Predictive Coding (APC) algorithm (Chung et al., 2019).
+In the APC model, the task of the model is to predict spectral envelope features (e.g., log-Mel spectra or MFCCs) approximately 50 ms in the future, given access to the current and past observations of the input spectrum.

 <img src="attachments/SSL/APC_schematic.png" alt="APC basic schematic" width="650"/>